Counting Irreducible Representations of the Discrete Heisenberg Group Over the Integers of a quadratic number field: Introduction

 \section{Introduction}

-Let $G$ be a finitely generated nilpotent group.
+Let $G$ be a finitely generated torsion-free nilpotent group.
 Let $\chi$ be a 1-dimensional complex representation and $\rho$ an $n$-dimensional complex representation of $G$.
-Then we define the product $\chi \rho$ to be a \emph{twist} of $\rho$.
-Two representations $\rho$ and $\rho^*$ are \emph{twist equivalent} if for some 1-dimensional representation $\chi$, $\chi \rho = \rho^*$ and this twist equivalence is an equivalence relation on the set of irreducible representations of $G$.
-In \cite{LM} Lubotzky and Magid call the equivalence classes \emph{twist isoclasses}.
-They also show that there are a finite number of irreducible $n$-dimensional complex representations up to twisting and that for each irreducible representation $\rho$ of $G$ there is a finite quotient $N$ of $G$ such that $\rho$ factors through $N$.
-Henceforth we call the $n$-dimensional complex representations of $G$ simply representations.
-We denote the number of twist isoclasses of irreducible representations of dimension $n$ as $r_n(G)$ or $r_n$ if no confusion will arise.
-Consider the formal expression $\zeta_G(s) = \sum_{n=0}^\infty r_n(G) n^{-s}$.
-If $\zeta_G$ converges for some subset $D \subseteqq \mathbb{C}$ we call $\zeta_G: D \to \mathbb{C}$ the \emph{representation growth zeta function} of $G$.
-Note that in \cite{Voll1} and \cite{Voll2} this function is denoted $\zeta_G^{irr} (s)$.
-Since $G$ is nilpotent, its finite quotients decompose as a direct product of their Sylow-$p$ subgroups and since the irreducible representations of direct products of finite groups are the tensor products of irreducible representations of their factors, its representation growth zeta function decomposes into products of its \emph{$p$-local zeta functions}.
-We denote these by $\zeta_G^p (s)$ where $\zeta_G^p (s) = \sum_{n=0}^\infty r_{p^n}(G) p^{-ns}$ and $\zeta_G (s) = \prod_{p} \zeta_G^p (s)$.
-As with $r_n$, we may omit $G$ and $s$ (but never $p$) when there will be no confusion.
+We define the product $\chi \otimes \rho$ to be a \emph{twist} of $\rho$.
+Two representations $\rho$ and $\rho_*$ are \emph{twist-equivalent} if, for some 1-dimensional representation $\chi$, $\chi \otimes \rho \cong \rho_*.$ This twist-equivalence is an equivalence relation on the set of irreducible representations of $G$.
+In \cite{LM} Lubotzky and Magid call the equivalence classes \emph{twist-isoclasses}.
+They also show that there are only finitely many irreducible $n$-dimensional complex representations up to twisting and that for each $n \in \mathbb{N}$ there is a finite quotient $N$ of $G$ such that each $n$-dimensional irreducible representation $\rho$ of $G$ is twist-equivalent to one that factors through $N$.
+Henceforth we call the complex representations of $G$ simply representations.
+We denote the number of twist-isoclasses of irreducible representations of dimension $n$ by $r_n(G)$ or $r_n$ if no confusion will arise.

-The main theorem of this paper is as follows; the first theorem of Section 3 states this result in more detail.
-Anything in the theorem not defined as of yet is defined in the following section.
-Also note that this theorem also holds (see \cite{NM}) when replacing $\mathbb{Q}[\sqrt{d}]$ with $\mathbb{Q}$.

-\begin{theorem} Let $\Hz$ be the discrete Heisenberg group over the ring of integers of $\mathbb{Q}[\sqrt{d}]$ and $\zeta^{\mathbf{D}}$ the Dedekind zeta function.
-Then its representation growth zeta function is